kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

+# Contributing to @kadena/react-ui

+This is an aggregation of the conventions that we have picked up while developing this component library.
+This library is still in its early stages development so please make any suggestions if you see ways it can be improved!

 ## Component Conventions

 ### Component Structure

-We have had discussions around whether we want to use composition or configuration as the pattern for developing components and have decided that it differs on a case by case basis.
+We have had discussions around whether we want to use composition or configuration as the pattern for developing components and have decided that **in most cases we want to use composition, but it differs on a case by case basis**.
 [Composition over Configuration][1]

 #### Composition - Subcomponent structure